ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 Cheatsheet
 ==========

-A `Standards CheatSheet`_ is provided at the end of this document as a quick guide to standards and conventions elaborated on throughout this document.
+A `Container Standards CheatSheet`_ is provided at the end of this document as a quick guide to standards and conventions elaborated on throughout this document.

 Structuring applications in a Containerised Environment